 Learn about the different assistive listening devices and how they could improve your hearing on the telephone, watching television, listening to music, or in a classroom lecture.

-Personal FM systems help overcome the problems of background noise, distance and poor acoustics..
+Personal FM systems bypass the problems of background noise, distance and poor acoustics by sending sound directly to you.
 Each system consists of a transmitter microphone used by the speaker and a receiver worn by you.
 The transmitter sends sound across a special FM frequency to the receiver, which then transmits the sound either to your hearing device or to a headset.
 You can adjust the volume on your personal FM system according to your needs.

-Personal FM systems can also be used in corporate meeting venues, theaters, nursing homes, and places of worship, museums, and other public and private gathering places.
+Personal FM systems can also be used in corporate meeting venues, theatres, nursing homes, places of worship, museums, and other public and private gathering places.